 This goddess-style neckline offers an asymmetrical look for the bride who longs to be a bit different.
 The one-strap style draws attention upwards to your face and shows off your gorgeous wedding-day glow.

 The off-the-shoulder neckline is a favorite for summer, beach, boho, and destination weddings.
 This effortless style gracefully frames your face and highlights the shoulders and collarbones with its draped sleeves.
 If you don’t want to accentuate your arms or have broad shoulders, you might prefer to stay away from this style and opt for the portrait neckline instead.

-This cut, also known as a “T-Shirt” neckline, rests above the collarbone and at the base of the neck.
+This cut, also known as a “T-shirt” neckline, rests above the collarbone and at the base of the neck.
 This flattering neckline elongates the neck and accentuates the bust.
 Oftentimes, it's beaded to create the illusion of wearing a necklace.
 The neckline makes the upper torso appear larger and wider, making it a nice fit for traditional brides with a smaller bust and narrow shoulders.

 Resembling the shape of a square, the empire neckline is both elegant and elongating.
 It features an angular silhouette that rests on the points of the shoulders.
 This open neckline can be cut wider or lower to show off more shoulder or give a modern spin to your look.
-It's the perfect style for brides who want to accentuate their necks and busts while slimming down the shoulders.
+It's the perfect style for brides who want to accentuate their necklines and busts while slimming down their shoulders.

 The queen of all cuts, this regal look is the epitome of vintage romance.
 Composed of a high collar in the back with a dipped neckline, usually a scoop, V-neck, or sweetheart, this traditional look is nothing short of glamorous.